genderkit/genderkit/_articles/metoidioplasty.md

 Sometimes the operation will be carried out during the same surgery as [salpingo-oophorectomy]({% link _articles/salpingo-oophorectomy.md %}), [vaginectomy]({% link _articles/vaginectomy.md %}), or [hysterectomy]({% link _articles/hysterectomy.md %}).
 This can provide useful tissue for performing the urethroplasty.

 For some people, metoidioplasty can provide a significant improvement in mental health.
 There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
 However, as with other major life changes, you may find that [counselling]({% link _articles/counselling.md %}) before and after surgery may be helpful.

+### Are there other options?

+An alternative to metoidioplasty is [phalloplasty]({% link _articles/phalloplasty.md %}), surgery to create a penis.
+Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
+However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
+Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.

 ### Where can I learn more?